telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/scatterareaseries.md

 # ScatterAreaSeries

-The __ScatterAreaSeries__ is visualized on the screen as a straight line connecting all DataPoints and the area between the line and the axis is colored in an arbitrary way.
+The __ScatterAreaSeries__ is visualized on the screen as a straight line connecting all data points and the area between the line and the axis is colored in an arbitrary way.
 By default, the colors of the line and the area are the same.
 As all scatter series, this one also requires the RadCartesianChart to define two LinearAxis.

 * [Declaratively Defined Series](#declaratively-defined-series)
 * [Properties](#properties)